-Students and staff do not have the same routine every day, and the footfall in a school can vary greatly.
-If you look at heat-maps of the same sports people on the same pitch over a number of games, each game will have hugely different highlight areas.
-In the same way, if you were to look at foot-fall counters of your school, the data would be even more varied.
+Students and staff do not have the same routine every day, and the footfall in a university can vary greatly.
+If you look at heat-maps of the same sportspeople on the same pitch over a number of games, each game will have hugely different highlight areas.
+In the same way, if you were to look at footfall counters of your university, the data would be even more varied.